adamthomson/adamthomson/README.md

 - ✈️ #digitalnomad - visiting 17 countries between May and September (Canada > Europe > Thailand)

 ***

+I care about good design and seamless experiences, feedback and informed decision making, first principles thinking, innovation and being inspired.
+I believe that my diverse journey enhances my adaptability and foresight, making me a valuable simplifier and problem solver.<br />

 **Are you in Wellington, NZ?** Let's grab a coffee or beer sometime! 🍻